BBN-Q/QGL/doc/index.md

 the [shape function](#pulse-shapes-and-waveforms) when the QGL compiler constructs waveforms from `Pulse` objects.

-## Sequences and Simultaneous Operations
+## Sequences and Concurrent Operations

 Programs in QGL are specified using python lists.
 For example,
 ```seq = [[X90(q1), X(q1), Y(q1), X90(q1), MEAS(q1)]]```